Philips CPAP Lawsuit

 • SystemOne (Q-Series)®

-If you used one of these recalled machines and later developed cancer or other health issues, you may be able to pursue compensation through a medical device lawsuit.
+If you used one of these recalled machines and later developed cancer or other health issues, you may be able to pursue compensation from a Philips CPAP machine lawsuit.

-• Damage to or failure of the liver, kidney, or lungs
+• Damage to or failure of the kidneys, liver, or lungs

 • Chest pressure